yellowdolphin/darktable-autolevels-module/README.md

 AutoLevels reads the XMP sidecar file associated with each selected image (or duplicate).
 It is passed via the `--outsuffix` option.
 If the XMP file does not exist, AutoLevels will create a minimal one with the default auto-apply presets.
 The `--outsuffix` option is optional and prevents AutoLevels from creating an output image if its value ends with ".xmp".

-If you want to call AutoLevels with the `--export darktable` option outside of darktable, note that darktable only reads XMP files on import if you have activated the `look for updated XMP files on startup` option in preferences/storage.
+If you want to call AutoLevels with the `--export darktable` option outside of darktable, note that darktable only reads XMP files on startup if you have activated the `look for updated XMP files on startup` option in preferences/storage.

 ## Additional Software Required